 For this taco, we'll do a simple three ingredient grilled chicken.
-Drizzle a couple of chicken breasts with some oil and then sprinkle on some Taco Seasoning (I prefer homemade - you use whatever you like) If you're having the Mexican Street Corn as part of the filling then refer to that post for the recipe and pour the lime juice on the corn now as well.
-Prep your other ingredients now too.
+Drizzle a couple of chicken breasts with some oil and then sprinkle on some Taco Seasoning.

-Slice the chicken and cut the corn off the cob.
+Let the chicken sit for 10 minutes and then slice the chicken into strips and cut the corn off the cob.

 Now fill your taco with the chicken, corn (and some extra sauce) pickled red onions, cilantro, some extra cheese, or whatever else you like.

 - Use whatever seasoning you prefer for the chicken.